-Lower serum vitamin B12 levels in metformin-users is caused by malabsorption such as bacterial overgrowth in the small bowel, intrinsic secretions, calcium levels, and bile acid metabolism which absorbs vitamin B12 in the terminal ileum.
-Lower serum vitamin B12 levels have been associated with the duration of metformin use.
-However, Ahmed et al. found no link between the two.
-In the present study, 34 (45.84%) metformin users had lower serum vitamin B12 levels compared to non-users 11 (14.86%).
+Lower serum vitamin B12 levels in metformin-users is caused by malabsorption such as bacterial overgrowth in the small bowel, intrinsic secretions, calcium levels, and bile acid metabolism which absorbs vitamin B12 in the terminal ileum.16 Lower serum vitamin B12 levels have been associated with the duration of metformin use.17 However, Ahmed et al. found no link between the two.18 In the present study, 34 (45.84%) metformin users had lower serum vitamin B12 levels compared to non-users 11 (14.86%).
 These findings are consistent with the results published by Olt S et al. who found 38.4% metformin users had lower serum vitamin B12 levels.
 Besides, they found no link of metforminassociated neuropathy in these patients.
-Results published by Basit et al. earlier reported positive relation among the two.
+Results published by Basit et al. earlier reported positive relation among the two.^{17,19} serum vitamin B12 levels.21 Despite the fact that neuropathy caused by B12 deficiency of metformininduced has been reported, the pivotal associations are still unknown.22 There were no differences in neuropathy rate between normal and subnormal B12 groups.
+Previous research has linked the diabetic neuropathy diagnosis to B12 lower levels.23 A detailed investigation on monitoring neuropathy and its causes in the diabetic patients should be carried out because early detection and treatment improves prognosis.24

-A substantial relationship has been reported between lower serum vitamin B12 levels in metformin users and parameters such as age, BMI, marital status, gender, and blood pressure.
-Age has been reported with no significant association with serum vitamin B12 levels by Alharbi et al.
+A substantial relationship has been reported between lower serum vitamin B12 levels in metformin users and parameters such as age, BMI, marital status, gender, and blood pressure.19 Age has been reported with no significant association with serum vitamin B12 levels by Alharbi et al.20